ad1tyaaa/100days/round-1.md

 ## day 56 : 30 January 2024

 I havn't updated the repo in some time.
 I don't have anything to say really.
 I've just been procrastinating, with very little study.
 But, I finally finished OOPS, so I'm updating the repo.
 Next I'll start with OOPS.

+## day 57 : 01 February 2024

+So...
+Linked Lists are hard.
+SOMEBODY HELPPP!!!! 😢

+I started Linked List, yesterday itself (I couldn't update repo as I had to reset my whole computer) because Windows sucks.
+But, I did start the video which, first of all, is 2.5 hours, and could only manage like 10-12 minutes, because after that I couldn't understand things properly.
+But, then I sat to study again today.
+And, I've watched the first 25 minutes of the video 5-7 times, and still there are things I can;t understand.
+So, I'm gonna continue from here tomorrow.
+I had thought I'll atleast be able to finish till 1 hour, but, I think this 1 video itself may take a week.
+We'll see.
+Also, let me say the kicker, after this there are 9 more videos in Linked Lists.
+So, I have no idea how many days this is going to be...

+Anyways, that's it for today. 😢😢

+Made it just in time today.